-MIC_BIAS line either bee used to directly drive bias current for the microphone, or as an enable signal for an external biasing regulator.
+MIC_BIAS line either be used as an enable signal for an external biasing regulator.
 The default setting for the bias current in WT32 is 0.2 mA and it is recommended to use an external low noise biasing regulator for the best noise performance.
-The recommended microphone biasing circuitry is shown in the figure 18.
+The recommended microphone biasing circuitry is shown in the Figure 17.